Cost of Living in Rhode Island

 Everyone in Rhode Island has to buy a health insurance plan that costs around $7,903 per person.
 You can pay $31,613 if you have a family of four.
 The health insurance cost in Rhode Island is $922/per person above the national average.

-Compare the housing prices of some people cities of Rhode Island here.
+Compare the housing prices of some people in the cities of Rhode Island here.

 City in Rhode IslandHousing price